Dec 5, 2024

 The Tulip Bubble Chart encapsulates a financial frenzy and the psychological contagion that can grip an entire population.
 It is a testament to the first major recorded speculative bubble in history.
 The chart’s steep ascent and precipitous fall trace the outlines of a phenomenon where the enthusiasm of speculation overtook rationality.
 The Dutch Tulip Mania, which peaked in the winter of 1636-37, saw the value of tulip bulbs rise to extraordinary levels, only to collapse dramatically in weeks.

-This essay draws upon the insights of Charles Mackay, author of “Extraordinary Popular Delusions and the Madness of Crowds,” who vividly described the tulip mania as a classic example of the madness that can infect the minds of otherwise rational individuals when caught in the throes of a market bubble.
-In addition, we look to the work of economist Hyman Minsky, who outlined the stages of a financial bubble: displacement, boom, euphoria, profit-taking, and panic.
+We look to the work of economist Hyman Minsky, who outlined the stages of a financial bubble: displacement, boom, euphoria, profit-taking, and panic.
 The Tulip Bubble Chart visually represents these stages, from the initial boom fueled by widespread participation to the inevitable panic that led to a crash.

 Didier Sornette’s research, which specializes in financial bubbles and crash dynamics, provides further insights.
 Sornette’s work on the log-periodic power law singularity, which suggests that a system’s super-exponential growth is unsustainable and indicative of a bubble, helps to decode the Tulip Bubble Chart.
 When analyzed through Sornette’s framework, the chart’s trajectory hints at the mathematical certainty of the tulip market’s collapse.

 Real-life historical examples echo the patterns observed in the Tulip Bubble Chart.
-For instance, the South Sea Bubble of 1720 in England followed a similar arc, as did the recent Dot-com Bubble of the late 1990s and early 2000s.
+For instance, the South Sea Bubble of 1720 in England followed a similar arc as the recent Dot-com Bubble of the late 1990s and early 2000s.
 These events showcased the cycle of displacement, boom, euphoria, and eventual panic, underscoring the recurring nature of speculative bubbles throughout history.
 The Tulip Bubble Chart thus serves as a graphical chronicle of human behaviour in the financial markets.
 This pattern repeats itself in various forms despite the passage of centuries.

 Seeds of Speculation: The Genesis of a Mania